QuestNetwork/qd-messages-ts/README.md

 - Inline Preview For Media Files And Links (images, videos, etc)
 - Private Channels Extendable To Groups (background create and join)
 - Ethereum Payment Integration
-- Sync Message History (like syncing the ethereum blockchain, channel participants can offer a history, since every message is signed with an elliptic curve key, we can verify and merge it into ours)
+- Sync Message History (like syncing the blockchain, channel participants can offer a history, since every message is signed with an elliptic curve key, we can verify and merge it into ours)

 2.0.0:
 - Parenting (reply to channel and private messages)